kluchey/OMG/pages/Study Guide.md

 # How should I Study Mathematics in High School?
 A Guide
 	- ## Avoid Illusions of Knowing
 		- Cramming can produce short-term gains but will be lost in long-term memory, leading to the very common feeling of "hitting a wall you can't climb up" at some future point.
-		- Re-reading and highlighting *feel* like they produce results but actually produce very little memorization or understanding.
+		- Re-reading and highlighting *feel* like they produce results but actually produce very little memorization or understanding; during REM sleep your brain will throw away the .
 You need to perform other activities while re-reading, such as forced recall and focused practice.
 	- ## Science Says...
 		- Spaced Repition
 			- Practice over multiple days to really remember a topic.
 Repeat concepts you feel confident about **and** concepts that are brand new or easily forgotten.